Prepare for the Interview

 - Original documents or certified copies of all applicable civil documents, and one photocopy of each document.
 Follow the instructions on the previous page, Prepare Supporting Documents.

 5. Review Additional Information - Visit the U.S. Embassy or Consulate website where you will be interviewed for any additional information.

 Before being interviewed, each applicant must pay the Diversity Visa Lottery fee.
-For DV-2017 and DV-2016 applicants the fee is $330 per person.
+For DV-2018 and DV-2017 applicants the fee is $330 per person.
 This fee is nonrefundable, whether a visa is issued or not.
 Learn more about Fees.

 Fee payment procedures vary between different U.S. Embassies and Consulates.
 At most locations, you should make arrangements to pay your fees before your interview date and time by following the instructions of the U.S. Embassy or Consulate where you will be interviewed.
 A few U.S. Embassies and Consulates collect fees in the consular section at the time of your interview.
 Be sure you have looked at the specific instructions for the U.S. Embassy or Consulate where you will be interviewed so that you can follow the appropriate procedures.

 Other fees may apply to other parts of the process, such as medical exam fees, or local government fees to obtain certified copies of records.